Sary332/My_Portfolio/Product_Review_Analysis/README.md

 The purpose of this project is to analyze customer satisfaction and product reviews to gain insights into the factors affecting customer sentiment and identify potential areas for improvement.

-## Task:
+### Task:
 Analyze the customer reviews and associated product attributes to understand customer satisfaction levels and product performance.

-Goal: The goal of this project is to provide actionable insights to the e-commerce company (Olist, in this case)
+### Goal:
-	  to enhance customer satisfaction, identify popular product categories, and improve product offerings based on customer feedback.
+The goal of this project is to provide actionable insights to the e-commerce company (Olist, in this case) to enhance customer satisfaction, identify popular product categories, and improve product offerings based on customer feedback.

-Analysis Tasks:
+## Analysis Tasks:

-Customer Review Sentiment: Analyze the distribution of review scores to understand the overall customer satisfaction
+**a)** Customer Review Sentiment: Analyze the distribution of review scores to understand the overall customer satisfaction level.
+Calculate the average review score to get
-						   level.
-Calculate the average review score to get an overall sentiment rating.
+        an overall sentiment rating.

 Product Category Sentiment: Determine which product categories receive the highest and lowest average review
 							scores.
 Identify the best and worst-performing product categories in terms of